HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/lKfaiMj.png" width=300px />

-Other issues may arrise as well, such as different objects in a sprite sheet being combined into a single sprite.
+Other issues may arise as well, such as different objects in a sprite sheet being combined into a single sprite.

 Use the white lines in the 'Sprite Editor' to confirm the results.
 There is also an option to manually slice if you need more control.